 The Facilities and Maintenance Department maintains the University's buildings and the grounds with a concern for safety and security of the University community.
 Facilities and landscaping are maintained in a manner that minimizes hazardous conditions.
-Personnel inspect campus facilities regularly and promptly make repairs affecting safety and security, and respond quickly to reports of potential safety and security hazards, such as damaged doors, broken locks and windows.
-The Office of Campus Safety assists them by reporting potential safety and security hazards.
-Any other member of the University community may also call Facilities and Maintenance Office at (304) 336-8009 to report any safety or security hazards.
+Personnel inspect campus facilities regularly and promptly make repairs affecting safety and security and respond quickly to reports of potential safety and security hazards, such as damaged doors, broken locks, and windows.
+The WLU Police Department assists them by reporting potential safety and security hazards.
+Any other member of the University community may also call Facilities and Maintenance Office at (304) 336-8009 or via email at fixit@westliberty.edu to report any safety or security hazards.

-A Safety Committee consisting of representatives from Campus Police, Student Services, Housing & Student Life, Student Government, Facilities Management, Human Resources, and Campus Safety meets monthly to review policies and procedures and address campus safety concerns.
-Students, administration, faculty and staff representatives also periodically conduct walks of the entire campus to review lighting and other safety-related environmental concerns.
+A Safety Committee consisting of representatives from Campus Police, Housing & Residence Life, Student Government, Facilities Management, Human Resources, and Campus Safety meets monthly to review policies and procedures and address campus safety concerns.
+Students, administration, faculty, and staff representatives also periodically conduct walks of the entire campus to review lighting and other safetyrelated environmental concerns.